Florida voters already casting ballots in presidential race

 While Republicans dominate state government, Florida is known for its close elections, no more so than when George W. Bush beat former Vice President Al Gore by 537 votes in 2000.
 The presidency was undecided for five weeks until the U.S. Supreme Court halted a recount.

-In 2018, Florida conducted recounts for three statewide races: governor, U.S. Senate and agriculture commissioner, and in 2016 President Barack Obama carried Florida over Mitt Romney by less than a percentage point.
+In 2018, Florida conducted recounts for three statewide races: Governor, U.S. Senate and Agriculture Commissioner, and in 2012 President Barack Obama carried Florida over Mitt Romney by less than a percentage point.